andresgalante/andresgalante.github.io/_posts/2016-10-22-patternfly-spaces.markdown

 {% endhighlight %}

-But I am sure that as we move forward adding components to the [new PatternFly Atomic repo](https://github.com/patternfly/patternfly-atomic), we will need to adjust removing or adding variables.
+But I am sure that as we move forward adding components to the [new PatterFly Atomic repo](https://github.com/patternfly/patternfly-atomic), we will need to adjust removing or adding variables.

 ## Want to play with us?

 This is without a doubt the best CSS project I've ever work with.

-If you want to join the talented **UXD CSS Army:heart:** send an email to [the PatternFly mailing list](mailto:patternfly@redhat.com), contact us on the [Slack](http://patternfly.slack.com) or [IRC channel](http://webchat.freenode.net/?channels=#patternfly), or just [fork the repo](https://github.com/patternfly/patternfly-atomic) and send us a PR :smile:
+If you want to join the talented **UXD CSS Army:heart:** send an email to [the PatterFly mailing list](mailto:patternfly@redhat.com), contact us on the [Slack](http://patternfly.slack.com) or [IRC channel](http://webchat.freenode.net/?channels=#patternfly), or just [fork the repo](https://github.com/patternfly/patternfly-atomic) and send us a PR :smile: